-18.4 Disclosures as required under the Section 22 of the Micro, Small and Medium Enterprises Development Act, 2006 The amounts due to Micro and Small Enterprises as defined in the The Micro Small and Medium Februarie
+18.4 Disclosures as required under the Section 22 of the Micro, Small and Medium Enterprises Development Act, 2006 (MSMED Act):

 The amounts due to Micro and Small Enterprises as defined in the 'The Micro, Small and Medium Enterprises Development Act, 2006' has been determined to the extent such parties have been identified on the basis of information available with the Company.
 This has been relied upon by the auditors.